Log Off, You’re Not a Fucking Algorithm.

 But because I was fully present.

-Alive in a moment that didn’t need to be shared to be real.
+Alive in a moment that didn't need validation to be real.

 That moment changed me.